Clergy & Staff

 Marge Steiner

-I’ve attended the Episcopal church for 30 years, and I think I have served in every position available!
-By profession I am a registered nurse – I’ve worked for 45 years; 35 at Wishard and 10 at Bloomington hospital.
-I have two children Ben and Bess and three grandsons.
+I’ve attended the Episcopal church for over 30 years, and I think I have served in every position available.
+By profession I am a registered nurse and have worked for 45 years – 35 at Wishard and 10 at Bloomington hospital.
+I have two children, Ben and Bess, and three grandsons.
+My goal is to move St. David’s forward!
+I know the bishop wants us to rest, but I see this as a time for growth and opportunities and I am happy to be a party of movement!